Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 Additionally, you can filter the log according to multiple criteria, or view a log that is merged for several nodes in cluster mode.
 See [LISTLOG](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/listlog).

 ```
-CFTUTIL listlog LINES=-200
+CFTUTIL listlog LINES=- 200
 CFTUTIL listlog node=1
 ```
 <span id="Multi N Display"></span>

 #### display/listcat

 Use the `CFTUTIL display` or CFTUTIL listcat to show catalog transfer records.
-In multi-node, these commands aggregate all catalog internal data files to show catalog transfer records as a unique catalog.
+In multi- node, these commands aggregate all catalog internal data files to show catalog transfer records as a unique catalog.
 See [DISPLAY](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/display_command), [LISTCAT](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/listcat_command).

 <span id="Manage"></span>